 6. It’s part of the EU – with some exceptions

-And Croatia is also not in the Schengen visa zone yet – which makes it a tempting option for digital nomads who want to stay in Europe for more than 90 days at a time.
-That is also supposed to be changing sometime in the next two years, but for now you’ll still encounter border checks when coming from another part of the EU to Croatia.
+And Croatia also joined the Schengen visa zone in 2023 – which makes it a less tempting option for digital nomads who want to stay in Europe for more than 90 days at a time.

 7. Tipping is not required, but it’s appreciated

 In Croatia, tips are not expected like they are in the US.
 Waiters make a salary, though it’s low like all local wages.
 But that doesn’t mean a tip isn’t appreciated.
-Leaving a kuna when you have a coffee is pretty typical, or rounding up when you have a meal.
+Leaving your change when you have a coffee is pretty typical, or rounding up a couple of euros when you have a meal.